 There is a popular quote among the coders from John Saddington: “Software is never finished, only abandoned”.
 Sync 2.0 even after being released to the public still requires a lot of work.

-Nothing shows the need for the new features as testing the software by people in real-life situations.
-And of course, this also shows unexpected errors and bugs.
-But that is why you need a good community around the non-profit open-source projects.
-When some of the users detected some bugs, people from the most unexpected places around the world can offer help to fix some issues.
-Thanks to the community, we can assure that software not only will be not abandoned but also worked on constantly.
+Nothing shows the need for the new features as effectively as testing the software by people in real-life situations.
+And, of course, it also helps in detecting unexpected errors and bugs.
+That is why you need a good community around non-profit open-source projects.
+When someone detects some bugs, people from all around the world can offer help to fix some issues.
+Thanks to the community, we can assure that software not only will not be abandoned, but also constantly worked on.

 Some people came up with an idea to unite developers and repair problems and bugs.
 Which were discovered during the Sync 2.0 release to the public.
 They created a Sprint, gathered problems from the community, and created tasks.
 10 developers from Uganda are going to work for over 2 months with the mission of improving this project.
 They already have some tasks under review – the last step before publishing them to the public.
 All of the backlogs have more than a hundred issues.
 So there is still a lot to do.
 We can’t wait to see how their hard work will improve the Sync 2.0 project.